dppalomar/riskParityPortfolio/docs/index.rst

 Documentation
 *************

-The package `riskParityPortfolio` provides tools to design risk-parity portfolios.
+`riskParityPortfolio` provides tools to design risk-parity portfolios.
 In its simplest form, we consider the convex formulation with a unique solution proposed by `Spinu (2013) <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2297383>`_ and use a cyclical method inspired by `Griveau-Billion (2013) <https://arxiv.org/pdf/1311.4057.pdf>`_.